nccgroup/Cyber-Defence/README.md

 # NCC Group Incident Response Services

-NCC Group operates globaly incident response.
+NCC Group operates a global incident response division.
 We have incident response teams in the USA, Canada, United Kingdom, Netherlands, Germany, Denmark, Spain, Singapore, Australia and Japan.

 To learn more see: https://www.nccgroup.com/us/protection-detection-and-response/incident-response/